 Our friends at Sailrite offer precision cut sail numbers in two different fonts (including a digital font for dinghies) and four sizes, enough to fit the majority of recreational sailboats.
 The numbers are made of high-quality, black, self-adhesive sailcloth.
 All you need to do is peel and stick.
 (In case you’re wondering, I receive no compensation from Sailrite.
 I just like their products and services and think you will too.)

-Alternatively, you can also cut your own numbers if you want to use a different font or color.
-I’ll describe how to do this in a future post about reproducing a class insignia.
+Alternatively, you can also make your own numbers if you want to use a different font or color like I describe in How to Reproduce a Class Insignia on a Sail.
 If you do that project yourself, you will have plenty of extra self-adhesive sailcloth material with which to make your own sail numbers.

 Off with the old, on with the new